griddbnet/v2-docs/docs/architecture/database-function.md

 GridDB supports hash partitioning, interval partitioning and interval-hash partitioning as table partitioning methods.

 Creating and Deleting tables can be performed only through the NewSQL interface.
 Data registration, update and search can be performed through the NewSQL/NoSQL interface.
 (There are some restrictions.
-See [TQL and SQL](/tqlreference/introduction.md) for the details.)
+See [TQL Reference](../tqlreference/) for the details.)

 -   Data registration